 - – Avoid touching surfaces and sanitize your hands immediately if you touch something

-- – Try to pay by card and avoiding taking cash
+- – Try to pay by card and avoid taking cash

 - – To avoid a crowd, try to travel during non-peak hours such as the wee hours of the night